Helping You To Get Back Up After An Injury

-According to the Centers for Disease Control and Prevention, approximately 1,000,000 people every year visit the emergency room due to a slip and fall accident.
+According to the Centers for Disease Control and Prevention, approximately 1,000,000 people every year visit the emergency room due to a slip-and-fall accident.
 Over 800,000 patients a year are hospitalized because of a fall injury, most often a head injury or hip fracture.

-Jean was an event planner, specializing in the organization of large festivals.
+Woman stepped on unsecured water meter cover: Jean was an event planner, specializing in the organization of large festivals.
 While walking her dog before work one morning, she stepped on a small water meter access cover in the grass median near the curb.
 The metal cover was not properly secured.
 It flipped to the side, causing Jean’s foot to fall through and hit the pipes below.
 The bones of her four smaller toes were broken off from the connecting bones of her mid-foot.
 Jean underwent surgery to re-attach her 2nd, 3rd, 4th and 5th metatarsal bones, followed by extensive physical therapy.
 She had ongoing, permanent pain after the accident and could no longer stand for extended periods of time.
 The local water company initially denied the claim.
 Ed Weiner and Lawson Spivey negotiated a settlement of $205,000 for Jean.

-Angela, age 73, slipped on a wet step outside of a clothing store in the parking lot of a local strip shopping center.
+Customer falls due to lack of handrail: Angela, age 73, slipped on a wet step outside of a clothing store in the parking lot of a local strip shopping center.
 In violation of building codes, the step did not have a handrail.
 Angela fell hard, fracturing her kneecap and shoulder.
 Ed Weiner and Mike Brown negotiated a confidential settlement from the property ownership company on Angela’s behalf.

 Click here to see our results on behalf of our other clients.